-Have you ever thrown a kid’s birthday party where you’ve had to serve a lot of children food?
+Have you ever thrown a kid’s birthday party where you’ve had to serve food to kids?
 Spoiler alert!
 Its a lot of preparation, serving, and clean up.

 Maybe it’s time to think outside of the box.

 When we host parties, I like to plan a menu that my family and guests will not only enjoy, but also will be very simple for me to organize.
 I’ve found that finger foods are some of the easiest to assemble and are sure to be a hit with guests!

 Links to official recipes are embedded in the recipe name – I hope you enjoy my list of favorites!

 These finger foods are broken down into a few categories:

 - Tortillas or Pillsbury Crescent Rolls

 - Cheese Filling: Cream cheese, shredded cheese (cheddar, Swiss or Monterey jack)

 - ‘Confetti’: Jalapeno peppers, red onions, tomato and lettuce are my favorites)